zm17943/GreenSpaceAnalysis/README.md

-Raw satellite images are anquired from Google Maps API. ```` Image_location.zip ```` includes the geo-location for each downloaded/labeled image.
+Raw satellite images are anquired from Google Maps API.

+Image locations can be found in ```` Image_location.zip ````.
+It includes the geo-coordinates for each downloaded/labeled image.
 Source images are not public.

 Manually labeled masks can be accessed at: https://drive.google.com/drive/folders/1JmGr1TuPsozN3zzU1k3Qzw-sSL1OCI_f?usp=sharing.